DauQuangThanh/SD2-METHOD/docs/index.md

 ## Contributing

-Please see our [Contributing Guide](https://github.com/github/spec-kit/blob/main/CONTRIBUTING.md) for information on how to contribute to this project.
+Please see our [Contributing Guide](https://github.com/github/spec-kit/blob/main/CONTRIBUTING.md) for information on how to contribute to this project. <-- I keep original URL to support the project.

 ## Support

-For support, please check our [Support Guide](https://github.com/github/spec-kit/blob/main/SUPPORT.md) or open an issue on GitHub.
+For support, please check our [Support Guide](https://github.com/github/spec-kit/blob/main/SUPPORT.md) or open an issue on GitHub. <-- I keep original URL to support the project.